dialogue-host/requirements/README.md

 - **Empathic**: Support peoples physical and mental well being, foster honesty, mutual respect and understanding, inclusiveness and constructive communication.
 - **Assertive**: Encourages people to stand up for their own needs and values, to confront differing opinions and ideas and promote moderation in the face of domination, harassment and instrumentalization.
 - **Accessible**: Ensure accessibility and ease of use to the largest amount of people possible by considering technical knowledge, economical status, cultural background, physical and mental disabilities, spoken languages, literacy and every other possibly hindering factor.
-- **Generational**: Ensure the platform's social and technical foundations remain viable and relevant across generational timescales.
+- **Durable**: Ensure the platform's social and technical foundations remain viable and relevant for generations.
 - **Attractive**: Bring local and online communities onboard by implementing win win mechanisms and focusing on their concrete needs.

 ### To Collectively Think